-The Municipal Waste Management Strategy for Essex (2007-2032) was developed by the 13 waste authorities of Essex, comprising Essex County Council as the Waste Disposal Authority (WDA) and the 12 district and borough councils as the Waste Collection Authorities (WCA)(12).
-The Borough of Southend-on-Sea's Strategy runs from 2004-2020.
-The key objectives of the strategies are broadly similar and include: encouraging waste minimisation; increasing recycling of household waste, favouring composting technologies such as anaerobic digestion (AD) for source segregated organic wastes; and exploring innovative solutions for dealing with residual waste (including Mechanical Biological Treatment).
-The RWLP provides the spatial dimension for these objectives through the allocation of existing facilities where these are considered necessary to support the achievement of both WDA strategy targets.
-The Essex Waste Partnership, which includes both the Waste Disposal Authorities of ECC and Southend-on-Sea's BC, and the 12 Essex Waste Collection Authorities, was set up to deliver the Essex and Southend-on-Sea's Municipal Waste Management Strategies by a number of joint working initiatives.
-Further information can be found on the ECC website.
+The Municipal Waste Management Strategy for Essex (2007-2032) was developed by the 13 waste authorities of Essex, comprising Essex County Council as the Waste Disposal Authority (WDA) and the 12 district and borough councils as the Waste Collection Authorities (WCA).
+The Municipal Waste Management Strategy of Southend-on-Sea Borough Council runs from 2004-2020.
+The key objectives of the two strategies are broadly similar and include encouraging waste minimisation, increasing recycling of household waste, favouring composting technologies such as anaerobic digestion (AD) for source segregated organic wastes and exploring innovative solutions for dealing with residual waste (including Mechanical Biological Treatment).
+The RWLP provides the spatial dimension for these objectives through the safeguarding of existing facilities considered necessary to support the achievement of the Municipal Waste Management Strategies.
+The Essex Waste Partnership, which includes both the Waste Disposal Authorities of ECC and Southend-on-Sea BC, and the 12 Essex Waste Collection Authorities, was set up to deliver the Essex and Southend-on-Sea Municipal Waste Management Strategy by a number of joint working initiatives.
+Further information can be found on the ECC Website.